 24.1 All certificated employees in the bargaining unit shall be placed on a single salary schedule (see Appendix B).

-For the 2020/2021 school year, the District agrees to a 2% off-schedule compensation.
+For the 2022/2023 school year, the District agrees to a 4% on-schedule and 2.5% off-schedule compensation increase.